TULiberalArts/Environmental-Studies/pages/faculty.md

 # custom variables
 sidebar: false
 ---
-Our Environmental Studies faculty are experts in Geography and Urban Studies, Environmental Studies and GIS.
+Our Environmental Studies faculty are experts in Geography and Urban Studies, Environmental Studies and Geographic Information Systems.